 (Changes to hex.42) Mirror

-6 at 2: Nothing to achieve.
-In the center is the food.
-Determination auspicious.
+6 at 2: Nothing to pursue.
+In the center offering food.
+Divination auspicious.

-Do what belongs to you and do not seek anything else.
-And do what the moment asks, even if it is small.
+Do not seek what does not belong to you.
+Do what the moment asks, even if it is small.
 Simply filling in one's place seems little but it is one of the pillars of life.
 But always remember: your duty is you and your people.
-Do not adapt to what does not belong to you.
+Do not adapt to what is to who you are.